raphCode/master-thesis-muzero/related_work.typ

   However, they employ a stop-gradient operation in the path of #St1, meaning that gradients from the similarity loss are not applied to the rnet pred #St1.
+  This is due to the fact that they closely modeled their architecture after simsiam~@simsiam, a self-supervised framework that learns latreps for images.
-  The authors justify this decision by treating #St1 as the more accurate representation and therefore using it as a target for the dnet.~@effzero In this thesis, I draw inspiration from this idea, but remove the asymmetry in training caused by the stop-gradient operation.
+  The authors further justify this decision by treating #St1 as the more accurate representation and therefore using it as a target for the dnet.~@effzero In this thesis, I draw inspiration from this idea, but remove the asymmetry in training caused by the stop-gradient operation.
   This increases the sampeff even more.